 So why am I back here, then?
 I don’t know.
-I’d be lying if I said I could still define what this little corner of the internet means to me.
-It’s been years since my 15 minutes of internet fame, and yet I could never quite shake it off; that feeling that my words matter, that my story matters, that I matter on a level I secretly believe is reserved for the loud & proud.
-For those who know how to stand up and say “I am here”.
-But the trouble is that I’d still like to stand up and say “I am here” in my own way.
-And, in doing so, to find out why I am here.
-Because, if in 2013 I was here to write short stories and get my friends – and then you who discovered my blog – to read them and give me some sort of feedback, in 2016 I was here for entirely different reasons.
+I’d be lying if I said I could still define what this little corner of the Internet means to me.
+It’s been years since my 15 minutes of internet fame, and yet I have never quite been able to shake it off; that feeling that my words matter, that my story matters, that I matter on a level that I secretly believe is reserved for the loud and proud.
+For those who know how to stand up and say ‘I am here’.
+But the problem is that I would still like to stand up and say, ‘I am here’ in my own way.
+And in doing that, I’d like to figure out why I am here.
+Because if in 2013 I was here to write short stories and get my friends – and then you who discovered my blog – to read them and give me some kind of feedback, in 2016 I was here for very different reasons.

-My heart was heavy that year, and it was heavy in the year to follow, too.
-I was going through changes at the speed of light, and I just wanted to make the world stop spinning for a while.
-It was the first time I found refuge in writing (until then it had always been more of a creative outlet) without caring whether anyone else would read my work.
+My heart was heavy that year, and it was heavy the following year, too.
+I was going through changes at the speed of light, and I just wanted the world to stop spinning for a while.
+It was the first time I found refuge in writing (until then it had always been more of a creative outlet) without worrying about whether anyone else would read my work.
 I was no longer writing for an audience to find me.
-I was writing to clear my head and to feel all those things I didn’t dare to feel during the day.
-I was writing to find myself.
-I was writing and thinking, “this feels good”, and “my writing is so much better than it was 3 years ago”, and “I wonder if these feelings will ever pass and I’ll write short stories again”.
-The answer, if you’re wondering, is yes.
+I wrote to clear my head and feel all the things I was afraid to feel during the day.
+I wrote to find myself.
+I wrote thinking, ‘This feels good’ and ‘My writing is so much better than it was three years ago’ and ‘I wonder if these feelings will ever go away and I’ll write short stories again’.
+The answer, in case you were wondering, is yes.
 And yes again.